When Sarah leaves, six months of training leaves with her.

 Every customer she handled, every refund she approved, every escalation rule she remembered — it's gone.
 Her replacement asks the same 50 questions for three months.

 The biggest blocker to AI automation isn't the models anymore — they got too good too fast.
 The real blocker is the knowledge inside your business.
-Company Brain reads your Slack, email, tickets, and handbooks — and turns them into rules every AI on your team follows.
+Company Brain reads your Slack, email, tickets, and handbooks — and turns them into rules the AI employees on your team can follow.
 New messages land in seconds.
 Old knowledge cleans itself up.
 Every answer shows you where it came from.
 And when AI does something real (issues a refund, sends an email), your team signs off first.

 Every successful business has critical know-how scattered everywhere — in Slack threads, in old emails, in support tickets, in people's heads.
 It works because humans vaguely remember where it lives.
 AI agents can't operate like that.
 So they don't.